bonfacemasira/bonfacemasira/README.md

 --->

 ### <h1 align="center">Hi 👋, I'm Bonface Masira</h1>
-### I am Front-end web developer
+### I am Full Stack Developer
 ![gitback](https://user-images.githubusercontent.com/87852919/167628453-00bf380b-0880-469e-b42c-efeb1af86e29.png)

-Hey there 👋 I am a Front-end web developer from Kenya.
+Hey there 👋 I am a Full Stack Developer from Kenya.
 I always like to use advanced Technology for creating useful products.
-I like to use advanced programming languages like python, java, c++. etc.. and I love machine learning.
+I like to use advanced programming languages like HTML, CSS, JavaScript and Ruby.
+I like to use the React Js and Ruby-on-Rails.
+I also enjoy using PowerShell, python, java, c++, c#. etc.. and I love Blockchain and Web3 programming.